trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

   - Frequency of checks for metadata updates equivalent to transactions to update the metadata cache specified in [](prop-type-duration).
   - `5m`
-* - `delta.metadata.cache-size`
+* - `delta.metadata.cache-max-retained-size`
-  - The maximum number of Delta table metadata entries to cache.
+  - Maximum retained size of Delta table metadata stored in cache.
+Must be specified in [](prop-type-data-size) values such as `64MB`.
+Default is calculated to 5% of the maximum memory allocated to the JVM.
-  - `1000`
+  -
 * - `delta.metadata.live-files.cache-size`
   - Amount of memory allocated for caching information about files.
 Must be specified in [](prop-type-data-size) values such as `64MB`.
 Default is